evennia/evennia/docs/source/Contribs/Contrib-Wilderness.md

 tuples. x goes from left to right and y goes from bottom to top.
 So `(0, 0)` is the bottom left corner of the map.

+> You can also add a wilderness by defining a WildernessScript in your GLOBAL_SCRIPT
+> settings.
+If you do, make sure define the map provider.

 ## Customisation

 The defaults, while useable, are meant to be customised.
 When creating a